Get Rates Near You!

 How to Use the Compound Interest Calculator

-Follow these step-by-step instructions to use this calculator:
+Follow these instructions to calculate compound interest.

-1. Enter the Amount of Your Initial Deposit
+Step 1: Enter the Amount of Your Initial Deposit

-2. Enter the Number of Years You Plan to Save
+Step 2: Enter the Number of Years You Plan to Save

-3. Enter Your Estimated Rate of Return
+Step 3.
+Enter Your Estimated Rate of Return

 Enter the interest rate on your current bank account or one you are considering.
 Once you enter a deposit amount, the calculator displays featured bank offers.
 You can click on one of these so the calculator will automatically show how their interest rate will grow your money, or you can enter a rate yourself.

-4. Enter How Often the Interest Will be Compounded
+Step 4.
+Enter How Often the Interest Will be Compounded

 Select a compounding frequency from the menu: Daily, Monthly, Semi-Annually, or Annually.
 Note that if you enter an APY rather than a simple interest rate, choose “Annually” because APY already accounts for the compounding frequency.

-5. Click “Calculate” and Get Your Results
+Step 5.
+Click “Calculate” and Get Your Results

-When you click the Calculate button, your results will appear immediately below.
-The amount shown is how much money you will have saved at the end of the period you selected.
+When you click the Calculate button, your results will appear below.
+The amount shown is how much money you will have saved at the end of the compounding period you selected.
 However, this does not consider the effect of any fees on the performance.
 Be sure to check the fee schedule carefully before opening an account.

 What Is Compound Interest?